 The Project

-The PDB Project is building a research team of undergraduate and graduate student researchers who will code and process the entire corpus of the declassified collection.
-The image below of a typical PDB page and item illustrates the kinds of material we are analyzing.
+The PDB Project built a research team of undergraduate and graduate student researchers who coded and processed the entire corpus of the declassified collection.
+The image below of a typical PDB page and item illustrates the kinds of information extracted from a PDB.

 The project relies on a combination of software and human coding to characterize various features of each PDB, specific entries, and other features like maps.
 There are over 4,000 individual briefings in total and over 40,000 individual entries among those.
-Several datasets will then be developed using this text.
-Some will be structured to analyze similarities and variation in the textual context among different PDBs.
-A second will be structured at the item level.
-This will allow researchers to analyze shifts in the analytic tone or the balance of security vs. economic issues for all PDB items that discuss, for example, Taiwan.
-These data are the basis of a handful of current article manuscripts and more down the road.
-As these are completed, the PDB Project’s data will be made available to other scholars.
+Data from the PDB are the basis of a handful of current article manuscripts and more down the road.

 Research Questions